|Location||University Centre at Blackburn College|

-This Criminology (Top Up) BA (Hons) course enables you to turn your foundation degree in Criminology from University Centre at Blackburn College into a full BA (Hons) qualification should you wish to progress on to higher level study.
-The study of crime requires a multi-disciplinary approach and therefore law, forensics, psychology and sociology are all important subjects on the course.
-As the course leads to a BA (Hons) there is an emphasis on evaluating potential causes of crime and its subsequent treatment by the criminal justice system.
+This Criminology and Criminal Justice BA (Hons) (Top Up) course enables you to turn your foundation degree in Criminology and Criminal Justice from University at Blackburn College into a full BA (Hons) qualification, should you wish to progress on to a higher level of study.

 All students take a total of 120 credits per level.

 Level 6 Modules (all modules are mandatory) include:

 In order to join this BA (Hons) programme, you will need to have successfully completed the Lancaster University Foundation Degree (Arts) in Criminology and Criminal and Criminal Justice at University Centre Blackburn College.

 Students that hold the Lancaster University Foundation Degree (Arts) in Criminology and Criminal Justice from an older validation (before the 2021-2022 academic year) wishing to undertake the top in programme will have to go through the process of having their transcripts reviews for Recognised Prior Learning (RPL).

 Care Leavers or Young Carers